Best Running Shorts for Women of 2024

 Why You Should Trust Us

 Product models are routinely discontinued in the running world, while new ones frequently come to market.
-At the same time, we here at iRunFar often use our top picks in our daily running … they’re our top picks, after all!
+At the same time, we here at iRunFar often use our top picks in our daily running.
 Sometimes, that continued use results in uncovering product failures.
-With all this — product discontinuations, product introductions, and product failures — in mind, we routinely update our buyer’s guides based on past and ongoing testing and research by our authors and editorial team.
-While these updates can appear to be us pushing the newest product, it’s anything but that.
-Most products will likely remain the same when we update any buyer’s guide.
-That matches our goal: to get you in the best gear you’ll use for a long time.
+With all this — product discontinuations, product introductions, and product failures — we regularly update our buyer’s guides based on past and ongoing testing.
+Often, product recommendations remain the same when we update a buyer’s guide.
+However, when we discover a piece of gear or apparel that we absolutely love, we add it to our guide.

 Frequently Asked Questions about Running Shorts for Women